Downlink Transmit Design for Massive MIMO LEO Satellite Communications

-According to \Cref{Prop_rank-one_Covariance}, the satellite only needs to transmit at most one data stream for each UT.
-Hence, each UT just needs to decode at most one data stream, and only diversity gain is obtained with multiple antennas at UT side.
-When we use $\{\bdw_k\}_{k=1}^K$ as the DL precoders, the transmit signal $\bds_k $ in \eqref{Transmission_Model_DL} can be written as $\bds_k = \bdw_k s_k$ where $s_k$ is the intended data symbol for UT $k$ with zero mean and unit variance.
-We consider that UT $k$ adopts a liner receiver $\mathbf{c}_k \in \Complex{N}{1}$ to recover $s_k$.
+According to \Cref{Prop_rank-one_Covariance}, the satellite can send at most one data stream to each UT.
+Hence, each UT just needs to decode at most one data stream, and only diversity gain is obtained with multiple antennas at the UT sides.
+Let $\mathbf{c}_k \in \Complex{N}{1}$ be the linear receiver of UT $k$.
 Then, the recovered data symbol at UT $k$ can be written as